Sidosh/auto-pokedex-counter/README.md

 Every time the app starts, it calibrates itself before the counter window opens:

+1. You need to launch the OBS Virtual Camera
-1. A small "Calibration" preview window pops up showing your camera feed.
+2. A small "Calibration" preview window pops up showing your camera feed.
-2. Point the feed at the **Pokémon title screen** (the "Pokémon Blue Version" boot screen) — the app matches against that screen to figure out exactly where on your camera frame the catch/evolution/nickname regions are.
+3. Point the feed at the **Pokémon title screen** (the "Pokémon Blue Version" boot screen) — the app matches against that screen to figure out exactly where on your camera frame the catch/evolution/nickname regions are.
 This is necessary because everyone's camera framing and streaming layout is different.
-3. Colored boxes on the preview show live match confidence for the three regions it's searching for.
+4. Colored boxes on the preview show live match confidence for the three regions it's searching for.
 Once all three are found confidently and held steady for a moment, the preview closes automatically and the counter window opens.
-4. Press `Esc` at any point to skip calibration — the app falls back to whatever positions worked last time instead.
+5. Press `Esc` at any point to skip calibration — the app falls back to whatever positions worked last time instead.

 A successful calibration is remembered for next launch (saved as a `roi_config.py` file next to the `.exe`), so you typically only need to re-do it if your camera framing changes.